rhysjj111/Project_2_portfolio_website/README.md

 ### Quiz
 ![JavaScript workflow](/assets/images/readme_images/JS_QUIZ_FLOW.png)

+- Plan
   - The quiz will have 7 potential questions.
 2 of them accessible depending on the answers given to previous questions.
   - The questions will be stored in an array; each question and answer pair in an object.
   - The quiz will be initiated by a button and cycle through each question as the user chooses their answers and uses the next and previous buttons.
   - A submit button will call feeback a option, based on the answers given.
   - Data validation is required to ensure an answer is selected before cycling to next question.

 - End design similarity/difference
   - The quiz has quite a few differences, mainly things that were overlooked in the design stage.
 A close button, to close the quiz was added in after design, as this was not initially conscidered.
-  - A start button was also added at the first 'details' section, as this made it easier to seperate the details from the questions when it came to cycling through the questions.
+  - A start button was also added at the first 'details' section, as this made it easier to seperate the 'details' section from the 'questions' section when it came to cycling through the questions.
+  - A progress bar was omitted due to time constraints.
+It was decided the progress bar was not essential to functionality and time was better spent elsewhere.
+  - It was proposed the scores would be added up with a 'total scores' function, after all the questions were cycled through.
+As we were only interested in the end score, for 'automation' and 'data analysis', and each answer had a predetermined score, I decided to add the scores in the 'cycle questions' function, incrementally, as the user moved through the quiz.
+  - I hadn't accounted for the wireframe of the 'feedback' section.
+I had to do this during the coding process.
+Rather than go back and design them, I used what was already available and put the feedback output in the 'questions' and 'answers' containers, changed the heading (from 'questions' to 'feedback'), and added a next button to cycle between 'automation' and 'data analysis' feedback.
+  - The flow diagram does not account for the 'feedback cycle' and 'feedback append' functions that replaced a proposed 'feedback' function.
+  - Otherwise the quiz was very similar in reality to design from the wireframes and flow diagram.

 ### Colour scheme
 ![Colour scheme pallete](/assets/images/readme_images/colour_pallet.png)
-The colour pallet was found on https://mycolor.space/
+The colour pallet was found on [mycolor.space](https://mycolor.space/) Each colour was put into it's own css class name for font and background, so that I could easily switch between colours and deduce which combination looked best for each situation.

 ## Testing